 The façade bordering the Seine follows the curve of the river while the South façade features a monumental rectangular glass-clad curtain wall.

 Inside the building are a museum, a library, an auditorium, a bookshop and offices.

 The museum is a showcase of the Arab world diversity and the Arab-Islamic civilisation and displays more than 560 unique works across four levels: bronzes, ceramics, woodwork, textiles, scientific objects, illuminations, etc.

 The panoramic terrace of the AWI

 On level 9, the panoramic terrace offers a remarkable view over the islands of Île de la Cité and Île Saint-Louis, and the Right Bank from La Défense to Porte de Bagnolet.
-The view over the chevet of Notre-Dame is one of the most famous in the French capital.
+Until the Great Fire of April 2019 the view over the chevet of Notre-Dame was one of the most famous in the French capital.

 The CBD of La Défense, the Grand-Palais, the Arc de Triomphe and the little dome of the Institut de France:

 The Père-Lachaise cemetery and the Column of July (Place de la Bastille):